Hapoel Holon B.C.: History

 Hapoel Holon was founded in 1947.
 It was one of the founding clubs of the top division in 1954, finishing second in their first season.

 Hapoel Holon returned to the top division at the end of the 2006–07 season, after playing for 7 years in the second and third divisions.
 They finished the 2007–08 regular season at the top of the table.
 They reached the playoff final, where they defeated Maccabi Tel Aviv 73–72 to claim their first championship, with Malik Dixon scoring the winning shot two seconds prior to the end of the game.
 Former and future NBA player P. J. Tucker won the MVP title.
 It was the first time Maccabi Tel Aviv had failed to win the championship in 14 years.

 The club has reached the final of the Israeli Basketball State Cup six times, but did not pick up their first prize in that competition until 2009, when Brian Tolbert hit a three-pointer as time expired to give them a 69–68 win over Maccabi Haifa in that year's final.

 On January 16, 2010, Hapoel Holon celebrated its 1,000th game in the Ligat HaAl.

 In 2018, Hapoel Holon won its second State Cup after beating Maccabi Tel Aviv in the Final, behind MVP and former NBA player Glen Rice Jr.

+In 2022, Hapoel Holon won its second Israeli Premier League championship, defeating Hapoel Jerusalem in the semifinals and Bnei Herzliya in the finals, sweeping the series 2-0.

+That same year, Hapoel Holon reached the Final Four of the Basketball Champions League for the first time, which was held in Bilbao, Spain.
+The team, however, was unable to secure a victory in either game, losing to Lenovo Tenerife in the semifinals and to Riesen Ludwigsburg in the third-place playoff.

 Arena

 Between the years 1953–2015, Hapoel Holon played its home games in the May 1 hall in Holon, Also known as the "tin hall" due to its being made of tin-like irons.
 It was inaugurated on the 5th Independence Day of the State of Israel, in 1953, in a game against Hapoel Tel Aviv, in which Hapoel Holon won 41:38.
 The hall was the first in the country to have lighting installed that made it possible to play in the dark.

 Due to its low capacity of 2,800 seats, the tin hall was deemed unfit for hosting Israeli basketball premiere league games.

 In 2012, A construction began of a new Hall in Park Peres - the Holon Toto Hall, named after Ofer Eshed, an iconic Hapoel Holon player in the past.

-Since its completion in 2015, Hapoel Holon plays its home games at in the 5,500 seat Holon Toto Hall.
+Since its completion in 2015, Hapoel Holon plays its home games in the 5,500 seat Holon Toto Hall.